Q-Minh/nihu/dox/tut_custom_kernel.md

 - member `quadrature_family_t` indicates that the kernel is integrated using Gaussian quadratures in the far field.
 - members `is_symmetric` and `is_singular` indicate that the kernel is symmetric and singular.

-As the kernel is defined as singular, additional kernel traits need to be defined by specialising template ::singular_kernel_traits
+As the kernel is defined as singular, additional kernel traits need to be defined by specialising template NiHu::singular_kernel_traits

 \snippet custom_kernel.mex.cpp usingtraits